anameloni/anameloni/README.md

 - 👯 I’m looking to collaborate on some open source priject using JavaScript
 - 🤔 I’m looking for help with a study about the european IT marketing
 - 📫 How to reach me: @anameloni, @tech4
-- ⚡ Fun fact: I am a Civil Engeneer at a career transition to front-end developer
+- ⚡ Fun fact: I don't like coffe...